jonathannnpstl/lastfm_collage_generator/README.md

 # LastFM Collage Generator
-A web app that generates collages of your top music in LastFM.
+A web app that generates collages of your top music on LastFM.

 ## Demo
 [Live Demo](https://lastfm-collage-generator-liard.vercel.app)